Skip to content

 These are the complete supported keys.
 Older route keys such as fallback_models are not supported.

-This is a complete primary agent example that includes delegation guidance:
+This is a complete primary agent example for delivery-oriented work:

 ---